One Dag Hammarskjöld Plaza

 One Dag Hammarskjöld Plaza is a skyscraper located at 885 Second Avenue in Midtown Manhattan, New York City.
 It is a 628 ft tall skyscraper.
 It was designed by Emery Roth and developed by Lawrence Ruben.
 Named for Dag Hammarskjöld, it was completed in 1972 and has 49 floors.
 It has 750000 sqft of floor area and is the 102nd tallest building in New York.

 Its main usage is office space.
-Denmark, Turkey, Canada, France, Italy, the United Kingdom, Spain, Chile, Belgium, Ireland, Austria and Sweden all have their permanent missions to the United Nations located in this building, while Norway and Belgium have consulates there.
+Denmark, Turkey, the Czech Republic, Canada, France, Italy, the United Kingdom, Spain, Chile, Belgium, Ireland, Austria and Sweden all have their permanent missions to the United Nations located in this building, while Norway and Belgium have consulates there.
 Communications company Dell Publishing is also a tenant.
-It is owned by Rockpoint Group, who bought the building from the Ruben Companies in 2018 for $600 million.
+Rockpoint Group bought the building from the Ruben Companies in 2018 for $600 million.
+In 2026, David Werner acquired the building for $270 million.
 Andy Warhol's Factory stood on the site (on 47th Street) from 1963 to 1967.